cygnusb2b/base4-graph/README.md

 # Base4 Graph Server
+A simplified GraphQL server for the Base4/Platform database.
+Can be used for experimenting with Base data in new contexts.

 ## Development
 Docker (with compose) and Yarn are required to develop this project.
 To begin, clone the repository and then run `yarn start`.
 The server is now accessible on `localhost:8937`.